jk-kashe/gcp-database-demos/spanner/finance-advisor/README.md

 ```
 git clone https://github.com/jk-kashe/gcp-database-demos
 cd gcp-database-demos/spanner/finance-advisor
-./set-vars.sh
-terraform init
-terraform apply
+make apply
 ```

+Deploymemt script will ask for some variables, like project and region, defaults should be ok in most cases.

 ### Notes

-- The script takes a long time to execute > 1h
+- **The script takes a long time to execute > 1h**
-- GCP shell might time out if it receives no input - please periodically hit enter key to prevent it
+- GCP shell might time out if it receives no input - **please periodically hit enter key** to prevent it
 - Some DDL commands might time out through gcloud - monitor output and re-run them through the spanner studio if needed

 ### Starting the Demo